 Low-Latency HLS is on the horizon and designed to reduce the latency of HLS by using HTTP to push delivery combined with shorter media chunks.
 However, this requires support by vendors of media servers, content delivery networks, and players.
 While it’s still in development, we hope to see availability by the end of 2020.

 WebRTC is open-source and was designed as a way to directly communicate between modern browsers.
 It’s peer-to-peer, requires a secure connection, and can use UDP or TCP.
 This protocol is ultra low latency, using a browser as the encoder for near real-time playback on a receiving browser.
-However, it doesn’t scale well to a mass audience, and it can’t be used outside of a browser for either encoding or playback from a computer.
+However, it doesn’t scale well to a mass audience without a streaming platform like Wowza, and it generally can’t be used outside of a browser for either encoding or playback from a computer.
 That said, there are libraries for native clients like Android and iOS to offer the same functionality within an app that’s usually done through the browser.